huggingface/lerobot/README.md

 # TODO(rcadene, alexander-soare): rewrite this section
 ```

-Once you have trained a policy you may upload it to the HuggingFace hub.
+Once you have trained a policy you may upload it to the Hugging Face hub.

 Firstly, make sure you have a model repository set up on the hub.
 The hub ID looks like HF_USER/REPO_NAME.

 Secondly, assuming you have trained a policy, you need the following (which should all be in any of the subdirectories of `checkpoints` in your training output folder, if you've used the LeRobot training script):

 - `config.json`: A serialized version of the policy configuration (following the policy's dataclass config).
-- `model.safetensors`: The `torch.nn.Module` parameters saved in [Hugging Face Safetensors](https://huggingface.co/docs/safetensors/index) format.
+- `model.safetensors`: The `torch.nn.Module` parameters, saved in [Hugging Face Safetensors](https://huggingface.co/docs/safetensors/index) format.
 - `config.yaml`: This is the consolidated Hydra training configuration containing the policy, environment, and dataset configs.
 The policy configuration should match `config.json` exactly.
 The environment config is useful for anyone who wants to evaluate your policy.
 The dataset config just serves as a paper trail for reproducibility.

 To upload these to the hub, run the following with a desired revision ID.